booniepepper/hello/README.md

 # Hello

-A small collection of hello world programs.
+A collection of hello world programs.

 I wanted to very briefly demonstrate some different programming styles and syntaxes in a single place.
 Obviously I'm missing entire paradigms like Logic programming, but... it's a start!